 The design of very high voltage underground cables has evolved over many years and our new cables all use a solid plastic like insulation.
 Old designs of 33kV and higher voltage cables used an insulating oil in ducts inside the cable.
 Whilst these cables are normally very reliable, in the event of a fault, or commonly damage by third parties digging the street, this oil may leak out, sometimes many hundreds of litres.
 In common with other DNOs, WPD works to an operating code agreed with the Environment Agency, and assesses both the condition and the environmental risk posed by the fluid filled cables which WPD owns.
-The losses from the WPD Group's fluid filled cables can vary from year to year dependent on the number of small leaks at disparate locations rather than high volume single events, often caused by third parties.
+The losses from WPD's fluid filled cables can vary from year to year dependent on the number of small leaks at disparate locations rather than high volume single events, often caused by third parties.

-Fluid losses (litres) WPD Group

-2017/18 33,227

-2016/17 17,251

-2015/16 19,580

-2014/15 25,131

-2013/14 16,061
+Environment (continued) Fluid filled cables (continued) 2017/18 33,227 2016/17 17,251 2015/16 19,580 2014/15 25,131 2013/14 16,061

 The use of Perfluorocarbon Trace ("PFT") technology within WPD reduces the effect on the total annual fluid losses.
-WPD continues to provide the Environment Agency with a monthly leak report as required under the joint agreement between the Environment Agency and ENA Fluid Filled Cables Group.
+WPD provides the Environment Agency with a monthly leak report as required under the joint agreement between the Environment Agency and Energy Networks Association ("ENA") Fluid Filled Cables Group.